MurderFromMars/CyberXero-Theme-Repo/README.md

 Krohnkite provides automatic tiling for application windows within each workspace.
 It handles window placement and layout while deferring workspace lifecycle entirely to Kyanite.

+CyberXero includes a bundled copy of Krohnkite with configuration tuned for the theme.
+Users on lower resolution monitors may need to adjust gap settings in **System Settings → Window Management → KWin Scripts → Krohnkite** to achieve the desired spacing between tiled windows.

 ---

 ### Visual and UI Components

 plasma-panel-colorizer for dynamic panel coloring
 kurve for UI motion and animation polish
-KDE Rounded Corners for true rounded window edges
+KDE Rounded Corners for true rounded window edges and themed window shadows

 ---